GxTeo/Prediction-of-HDB-Housing-Prices-with-Neural-Networks-/README.md

-# CE4042-Neural-Network-Assignment_1
+# Prediction of HDB Housing Prices with Neural Networks
-CE4042 Neural Network Assignment_1
+Prediction of HDB Housing Prices with Neural Networks